tokenring-ai/drizzle-storage/README.md

 ## Overview

-The `@tokenring-ai/drizzle-storage` package provides a robust, type-safe storage backend for managing agent state checkpoints across multiple database systems.
-It implements the `AgentCheckpointStorage` interface with support for SQLite (Bun), MySQL, and PostgreSQL databases using Drizzle ORM for type-safe operations.
+The `@tokenring-ai/drizzle-storage` package provides a robust, type-safe storage backend for managing both agent state checkpoints and application session checkpoints across multiple database systems.
+It implements the `AgentCheckpointStorage` and `AppCheckpointStorage` interfaces with support for SQLite (Bun), MySQL, and PostgreSQL databases using Drizzle ORM for type-safe operations.

 ### Key Features

 - **Multi-Database Support**: SQLite (Bun), MySQL, and PostgreSQL
+- **Dual Storage Interfaces**: Implements both `AgentCheckpointStorage` and `AppCheckpointStorage`
 - **Type Safety**: Full TypeScript support with Drizzle ORM
 - **Automatic Table Creation**: Schema creation on initialization via `start()` method
 - **Connection Pooling**: Built-in pooling for MySQL and PostgreSQL